mweel1/usa_high_level/department-of-education/index.md

 The DOE application will provide the following application functionality:

 - Apply for enrolment at schools
-- Allow .school organizations to upload their coarse material for the students
+- Allow .school organizations to upload their coarse material for the students and give access to it for the students.
 - Set grades
 - Scheduling module

-Enrollment will ensure all vaccines have been completed where the doctors medical events will be in the personal profile of the student.
+Enrollment will ensure all vaccines have been completed where the doctors medical events will be in the personal profile of the student, or uploaded.

 ## School Training

 The department of education will have training programs available for teachers on-line to train them on all .K8-education and .HS-education type's.
-We will have all types of schools from in classroom to field classes.
+We will have all types of schools from in classroom to field classes to choose from.
+A class type has to be in the top 10% of school types to get an education grant to teach it.

 ## School Location Objective

 The objective of having many schools with grants is to have enough school facilities in walking distance from urban housing areas.
 Grants will include the ability to purchase many houses in neighborhoods and turn them into schools, along with having access to sport facilities.

-Reporting and maps will be available to evaluate this for each district's.

 Houses will be acquired by making offer on properties to willing sellers at 20-30% of value.
 These will be acquired and owned by the department of education at the state level.